Solving the Mystery of the Mystery Books Genre

 There are so many great mystery writers out there, so this is a hard one to answer.

-If you’re a fan of gripping, page-turning mystery books that will keep you guessing, you’ll definitely want to check out some of the books from this list of mystery book authors that we think top the list of Best Mystery Writers.
+If you’re a fan of gripping, page-turning mystery books that will keep you guessing, you’ll want to check out some of the books from this list of mystery book authors that we think top the list of Best Mystery Writers.

 Agatha Christie – When we’re talking about authors of mystery books, it’s hard not to start the list with Agatha Christie.
 What’s not to love about her well-known characters like Miss Marple and Hercule Poirot?
 Some of her most well-known mystery books are: